Jeff Zurschmeide

 Art & Books

 Jeff Zurschmeide can’t remember a time before he could read, but he clearly remembers being handed a copy of “Stories of Road & Track” at an impressionable age.
-That book set him on a path that continues almost half a century later, or it warped his mind, depending on your perspective.
-Jeff has written nine books on automotive topics, and he makes his living prattling on about automobiles all the time.
+That book set him on a career path that continues over half a century later, or it warped his mind, depending on your perspective.
+When he’s not spending himself into penury on car stuff, he makes his living writing about cars.
+He lives in Tillamook, Oregon at the convergence of nice weather, great roads, and public acceptance of keeping a dozen hopelessly shot old sports cars in a barn.
+Got something interesting to say?
+Reach out at

 Some of Jeff Zurschmeide's articles: